jacobxk/setup_macOS_for_R/README.md

 ### Install (an updated) Bash and (an updated) nano

-macOS comes with Bash, nano and curl, but they're rather outdated.
+macOS comes with Bash and curl, but they're rather outdated.
 Homebrew can remedy this for you. iterm2 is just a nicer terminal to work in than the stock Terminal program supplied by Apple.